Easier user enrollment and authentication

 - Pre-integrate applications and third-party products

-- Provide a very extensive toolbox to support complex authentication needs or organization situations, while keeping the solution simple enough in order that MFA can be deployed in a matter of minutes for most common use cases
+- Provide a very extensive toolbox to support complex authentication needs or organizational situations, while keeping the solution simple enough in order that MFA can be deployed in a matter of minutes for most common use cases

 - Provide free evaluation accounts.
 It makes it possible to instantly evaluate all features and options of our solutions.
 No credit card required!